 Meaningful jobs solve a problem

 The first component of investing students in their job is planning a job that is actually helpful.
 How do you feel when you have to complete a meaningless task?
 Your students feel the same way.
-If you make up a job that doesn't really matter, they are going to pick up on that and quickly lose interest.
+If you make up a job that doesn't matter, students will pick up on that and quickly lose interest.

 Meaningful jobs promote teamwork